2026 Legislative Priorities

 HB 2220

-The bill represents a significant and troubling departure from the civilian oversight framework intentionally established by the legislature in 2021 that earlier legislation was not accidental, rushed or symbolic.
-It was the product of years of community pressure, legislative debate and lived experience, demonstrating that intentional law enforcement dominated accountability systems were insufficient to address misconduct.
-Abusive authority and erosion of public trust.
+The bill would have represented a significant and troubling departure from the civilian oversight framework intentionally established by the legislature in 2021.
+It was the product of years of community pressure, legislative debate and lived experience, demonstrating that intentional law enforcement-dominated accountability systems were insufficient to address misconduct, abuse of authority, and erosion of public trust.

 AG Investigations and Reform